rajeshm7910/apigee-hybrid-on-azure/README.md

         export ARM_TENANT_ID="your-tenant-id"
         ```
 3. **Authenticate with GCP**:
+    *   Ensure you have the Google Cloud SDK (gcloud) installed and configured.
+    *   Ensure that Organization Policy is not disabled to create service account and associated Service Account Key.
+    *   Ensure that the user performing terraform has the permissions to access Google Cloud resources.
+While not recommended but roles like `roles/editor` or `roles/owner` should ensure all tasks completes successfully.
     *   Follow the instructions in the Apigee Hybrid documentation to authenticate with GCP using `gcloud auth application-default login` and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
     *   Set the `gcloud config set project <your-gcp-project-id>`